ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 # 1. Introduction

 The Q-NEX Networked Media Processor integrates the Ethernet connection into the device control system, allowing users to remotely control the device.
-It is mainly designed for assisting school's IT admin to well manage various electronic facilities in a school, and freeing teachers from complicated operation of a multimedia classroom.
+It is mainly designed to assist the school's IT admin in managing various electronic facilities in a school, and free teachers from the complicated operation of a multimedia classroom.